vtcs5204/23f/labs.md

 ### Part 2: Roll Your Own Linux Kernel Page Table Walker (DDL: 12/5/2023 3pm)

+> Please accept the assignment on Github classroom using this [link](https://classroom.github.com/a/psr8f4Rv).

 In this part, you will need to implement a Linux kernel module to perform various addr translation related operations: